genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/external-systems/customisation.md

 It is important that any code in your implementation of this interface does not block the calling thread.

-### Message Stores
+## Message Stores
-In order to provide custom code for FIX session state persistence and message recovery, the interface required is MessageStoreFactory
+In order to provide custom code for FIX session state persistence and message recovery, the interface required is `MessageStoreFactory`.

 ```java
 public interface MessageStoreFactory {
     MessageStore create(SessionID sessionID);
 }
 ```

-Which is closely linked to the MessageStore:
+Which is closely linked to the `MessageStore`:
 ```java
 public interface MessageStore {
     boolean set(int sequence, String message) throws IOException;